kali-linex/linex/Documentation/RCU/whatisRCU.rst

-One of the nice things about RCU is that it has extremely simple "toy" implementations that are a good first step towards understanding the production-quality implementations in the Linux kernel.
+One of the nice things about RCU is that it has extremely simple "toy" implementations that are a good first step towards understanding the production-quality implementations in the Linex kernel.
 This section presents two such "toy" implementations of RCU, one that is implemented in terms of familiar locking primitives, and another that more closely resembles "classic" RCU.
 Both are way too simple for real-world use,